shootersf/AmazonUK-To-Euro/README.md

 # AmazonUK-To-Euro
-This chrome extension will convert the price shown on a product on Amazon.co.uk to euros using Fixer's exchange rate API.
+This extension converts most &pound; prices on amazon.co.uk to &euro;s.
+It does not account for differences in VAT so the conversion may be a little off.
+You can click on the extension's icon and add a bias to the exchange rate to artifically make the pound stronger to help with this.

+## Installing

+You can get the extension through the chrome store.